gammazero/radixtree-compare-benchmark/README.md

 ```

 ## Conclusions
 Radix tree implementations have better performance, in memory and time when compared with a trie, for data sets where many intermediate nodes can be compressed into prefix data.
-Both radix tree implementations have nearly the same performance.
+If the data cannot be compressed (no common prefixes), then the trie and radix tree are equivalent, with a slight advantage to the trie for simplicity and because it does not create any compressed nodes when building the tree.
+Both radix tree implementations, compared here, have nearly the same performance.

 For reggie, the the gammazero radixtree implementation has the advantage that it provides a `WalkPath` API that allows retrieval of all values in the path from root to the location of a key.